Specific Service Requests

-Requests for Proctored Exams should be submitted a minimum of one week in advance to be assured of this service (or prior to the last day to drop a course for a request involving a final examination).
+Requests for proctored exams should be submitted a minimum of five calendar days in advance to be assured of this service.

 Flexible Assignment Completion Dates

 Students with some kinds of chronic conditions may require flexibility with assignment completion dates where possible and appropriate.
 This is a complex accommodation and should be discussed and reviewed carefully with the Office of Disability Resources.
-If you are approved for this accommodation by our office, please use the Flexible Assignment Completion Student Faculty Agreement form (PDF) to develop specific agreements with each faculty member in classes where you may need flexibility with course assignments.
+If you are approved for this accommodation by our office, please complete the Flexible Assignment Completion Student Faculty Agreement Form located in our secure online portal, or alternatively use the PDF version of the form to develop specific agreements with each faculty member in classes where you may need flexibility with course assignments.